 Clients want you to take a proactive and adaptable approach to solve complex problems to deliver future-focused plans, rather than always reporting on past activities.

-Translating valuable insights from data trends into financially sound strategic plans that clients can implement, within a structured business advisory process for clients, all rely on critical thinking.
+Translation of valuable insights from data trends into financially sound strategic plans that clients can implement, within a structured business advisory process for clients, relies on critical thinking.

 Every great Accountant has a knack for critical thinking and solving complex problems.
 I call this one of your superpowers, I have an Accountant Superpowers ebook you can download here.